malramsay64/phd-thesis/05_Crystal_Melting/results.md

 HOOMD-blue can only count up to $2^{32}-1$, slightly more than 4 billion. [@hoomd_counter] This means with the chosen timestep of 0.005, the longest possible timescale for a simulation is $2e7$.
+It is possible this timescale could be extended by increasing the size of the timestep [@Stocker2003;@Fass2018] however that is unlikely to significantly increase the timescale by the order of magnitude required to observe crystal growth.

 With the absence of crystal growth, the melting point becomes as estimate.